AlessandroBorges/ARCPrize_2024_labeled/README.md

  This notebook project contains:
  * a CSV file with labels used - task_classes_names.cvs
  * a CSV file with all ARC Prize 2024 training tasks labeled
- * a interactive viewer to display the set of training tasks
+ * a Jupyter Notebook with interactive viewer to display the set of training tasks
  * source code agregate the labels into your data.

  This is release under MIT License